TranslationalML/pacsifier/docs/developer.rst

 1. Go to the clone directory of your fork and run the following command in the terminal ::

-    cd pacsman
+    cd pacsifier
     make -B build-docker

 .. note::
     The tag of the version of the image is generated from the git tag thanks to the versioneer.py library.

-.. _instructions_pacsman_install:
+.. _instructions_pacsifier_install:

-How to install `PACSMAN` locally
+How to install `PACSIFIER` locally
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-1. PACSMAN relies on the `DCMTK`_ tools for DICOM network communication.
+1. PACSIFIER relies on the `DCMTK`_ tools for DICOM network communication.
 It can be easily installed on Ubuntu with the following command:

     .. code-block:: bash